Sermons

 3 May 2020

 We are now in week 5 of our isolation away from our Sunday Church services.
-Despite our sadness at not being able to worship together it’s been very encouraging that despite our lockdowns that we are continuing to put a high priority on our Christian faith.
-I realise that because of all the people who… Read more
+Despite our sadness at not being able to worship together it’s been very encouraging that… Read more

 Year A – 3rd Sunday of Easter – What our eyes don’t see.